olavforland/GhostNetModeling/README.md

 The most important classes are found in `location_model.py`:
 - `LobsterTrapLocationModel`: Wrapper class for `sklearn.mixture.GaussianMixture`.
 Contains a pd.DataFrame of coordinates, and handles fitting the mixture model to the data.
 Intended to fit data at a specific location, as it gets inaccurate when the area the points span gets to large.
-- `RegionalLobsterTrapModel`: Contains all data points for Norway, and handles clustering the data and fitting a `LobsterTrapLocationModel` to each of the clusters.
+- `RegionalLobsterTrapModel`: Contains all data points for Norway, and handles outliers, clustering the data and fitting a `LobsterTrapLocationModel` to each of the clusters.
 - `RegionalFoundTrapsLocationModel`: Interface for modeling the **found** lobster traps.
 Inherits from `RegionalLobsterTrapModel`
 - `RegionalLostTrapsLocationModel`: Interface for modeling the **lost** lobster traps.
 Inherits from `RegionalLobsterTrapModel`